Two crates connected by a rope lie on a horizontal surface (Fig. ... | Channels for Pearson+

 Two crates connected by a rope lie on a horizontal surface (Fig. E5.37).
 Crate A has mass mA, and crate B has mass mB.
 The coefficient of kinetic friction between each crate and the surface is μk.
-The crates are pulled to the right at constant velocity by a horizontal force F Draw one or more free-body diagrams to calculate the following in terms of mA, mB, and μk: (b) the tension in the rope connecting the blocks.
+The crates are pulled to the right at constant velocity by a horizontal force F Draw one or more free-body diagrams to calculate the following in terms of mA, mB, and μk: (a) the magnitude of F

 Verified Solution